tinfoilsh/encrypted-request-proxy-example/README.md

 the Tinfoil enclaves for inference.
 - `main.ts`: a few lines of TypeScript that instantiates the Tinfoil `SecureClient`, sends `/v1/chat/completions`, and streams the response into the page.

+> **Note:** The proxy can be implemented in any language (Go, Rust, Python, etc.) with no special dependencies - it only requires basic HTTP and header parsing.

 In this example, the Go proxy intercepts `/v1/chat/completions` requests to:
 - Inspect and preserve EHBP-specific headers (`Ehbp-Client-Public-Key`, `Ehbp-Encapsulated-Key`, `Ehbp-Fallback`)